📂 Government Jobs & Employee Benefits

 These rules have gained renewed importance due to digitised HR systems, stricter service audits, and their linkage with pay, increments, and retirement-related benefits.
-This guide is relevant for govement job aspirants, serving employees, administrators, and competitive exam candidates who need a clear and factual understanding of service rules.
+This guide is relevant for government job aspirants, serving employees, administrators, and competitive exam candidates who need a clear and factual understanding of service rules.

 Article Theme:

-This article explains the legal basis, eligibility conditions, duration, salary impact, and practical usage of Mateity Leave, Pateity Leave, and Child Care Leave under Indian govement service rules, with clarity on Central and State-level variations.
+This article explains the legal basis, eligibility conditions, duration, salary impact, and practical usage of Maternity Leave, Paternity Leave, and Child Care Leave under Indian government service rules, with clarity on Central and State-level variations.

 Why These Leave Provisions Matter